 Pictures of the patch awarding ceremony in the Herault department.

-Philippe FLAMARY, the founder of Veterans UN/OTAN France in 2009 and the founder of the French Federation Veterans OPEX/ONU/OTAN France on May 15th 2016, honoured us with his presence on the occasion of this patch awarding ceremony.
+Philippe FLAMARY, the founder of Veterans UN/OTAN France in 2009, honoured us with his presence on the occasion of this patch awarding ceremony.

 Mika, Marcassin and I chose the section located in Herault because the statuses of the French Federation Veterans OPEX/ONU/OTAN allow us to do so and also because the three of us are somehow rooted in this region and we have fellow veterans there.